-The change to contractual terms of financial assets and financial liabilities with rates that are subject to IBOR reform is not yet complete.
-The Bank continues to work towards meeting the regulatory and industry-wide recommended milestones on cessation of LIBOR and will be working with clients and counterparties to issue products based on alternative reference rates.
+The change to contractual terms of financial assets and financial liabilities with rates that are subject to IBOR reform is substantially completed in line with the regulatory and industry-wide recommended milestones on cessation of LIBOR.

-The Bank has updated necessary changes in its products, services, systems and reporting and ready to write and transition USD financing and related transactions from LIBOR to SOFR.
+The Bank has updated necessary changes in its products, services, systems and reporting and is writing and transition USD financing and related transactions from LIBOR to SOFR.
 The project is significant in terms of scale and complexity and will impact all facets of its operations from customer contracts and dealings to banks risk management processes and earnings.
 The Group continues to engage with internal and external stakeholders to support an orderly transition and to mitigate the risks resulting from the transition.

-The carrying amounts of non-derivative financial assets and the nominal amount of derivatives financial instruments that are yet to transition to the alternative profit rates is AED 22.4 billion and AED 46.6 billion respectively.
+The carrying amounts of non-derivative financial assets that are yet to transition to the alternative profit rates is AED 10.4 billion while all derivative contracts have been transitioned to SOFR.